EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 <img src="static/icons/edb-docs-logo-disc-dark.svg" alt='EDB Docs' width="200">

-This topic provides tips on using Markdown in the Docs 2.0 framework.
-We have done some tuning to turn basic Markdown into  high-performance markup.
+These tips help with using Markdown in the Docs 2.0 framework.
+We've done some tuning to turn basic Markdown into high-performance markup.

 Links: